Penetrating Damp

 Rain penetration is not a problem that is restricted to single-skin walls.
 Poorly installed wall-ties or cavity wall insulation can provide a pathway for rain penetration to track through cavity walls.

 In many cases, rain penetration is caused by poorly designed or maintained building details (e.g. blocked downpipes or leaking gutters) causing large amounts of rainwater to flow over a small section of masonry.
-In these cases, the penetrating damp can usually be cured by rectifying the defect.
+This kind of penetrating damp can usually be cured by rectifying the defect.

 Roof damage can let in moisture, causing damp to take hold.
 Common things to look for on roofs include damaged flashing and pointing, as well as cracked or missing tiles.